Blog Total Locker Service

 Choosing the Right Locker Key Solution

 The right solution depends on your environment, security needs and usage levels.
-Schools may prioritise simplicity and cost, while workplaces may require stronger access control and tracking.
+Schools may prioritise simplicity and low replacement cost, while workplaces and managed facilities may need stronger control, spare key procedures and clearer tracking.

 Frequently Asked Questions About Locker Keys